 Like it or not, what you pay people is personal.
 What you get paid can feel like an assessment of what you’re worth.
 And while this can be a very loaded topic, we try to keep things clear and equitable at Help Scout so our entire team feels valued.

-Think about it like this: If you inadvertently shared your payroll doc with the whole company, could you stand by it with a sound explanation as to why people get paid what they do compared to each other and to market data?
+Think about it like this: If you inadvertently shared a spreadsheet with everyone’s salary with the whole company, could you stand by it with a sound explanation as to why people get paid what they do compared to each other and to market data?

 If the answer is no, you have work to do.
 At Help Scout, we strive to answer that question with a confident yes.

 5 ways to nail your employee compensation strategy